altruios/namshubettulpa/public/namshubettulpa/chapters/vows.md

 }
 {
 *Kent walked in*
-~Tom was wrapped in bandages, his head exposed~
+~Tom was wrapped in bandages, his head exposed.
-~His left hand in a small device to keep the fingers straight~ ~Wires connected him to a machine on his right~
+His left hand in a small device to keep the fingers straight.
+Wires connected him to a machine on his right.
-~They monitoring a heart rate and other things~
+They monitoring a heart rate and other things~
 "K::So he's stable?"
 "N::He's not going to die, not today at least."
 *Kent swallowed*
-~Even with the bandages there Kent saw the black and red flesh beneath~ ~He reminded himself that it was covered in fake skin below that bandage~ ~And then his imagination ran wild with lizard skin imagery~ ~He suppressed a gag~
+~Even with the bandages there Kent saw the black and red flesh beneath.
+He reminded himself that it was covered in fake skin below that bandage.
+And then his imagination ran wild with lizard skin imagery.
+He suppressed a gag~
 "K::And the other one?"
 "N::We couldn't revive him.
 He died in the ambulance."